Updated on June 15, 2023

 Although Texas has not legalized marijuana in any way, shape, or form – nor has it decriminalized marijuana – this shift could indicate that the state may be inclined to become somewhat better aligned with many other states across the nation (that have far more lenient marijuana laws – some going so far as to legalize recreational usage).

 Texas and Medical Marijuana

 Texas takes a conservative approach to marijuana, even when it comes to medical marijuana.
 In Texas, only those with specific conditions are eligible to legally access medical marijuana through what the state calls its compassionate use program (CUP).

-Medical marijuana in the state is limited to Low-THC compounds (no more than .5 percent by weight) that are only available for swallowing – not for smoking.
-Those medical conditions that CUP is limited to include:
+Medical marijuana in the state is limited to low-THC compounds (no more than .5 percent by weight) that are only available for swallowing – not for smoking.
+CUP is limited to the following medical conditions:

 Amyotrophic lateral sclerosis

 The exacting requirements to obtain a prescription through CUP include these restrictions:

 You must be a permanent resident of the State of Texas.

 You must have at least one of the healthcare concerns listed.